platformsh/platformsh-docs/sites/upsun/src/manage-resources/resource-init.md

 ## Backup restoration to a different environment

 The `backup` strategy also applies by default.
-However, as all the apps and services are initialized as new containers on the environment, you can specify a different resource initialization strategy for all of them.
+All apps and services are initialized as new containers on the environment, and granted the same resources as in the backup.
+Note that you can specify a different resource initialization strategy for all of them.

 ## Specify a resource initialization strategy when restoring a backup via the CLI